S2change/vegetation_loss/data_info/vegetation_loss_products/readme.md

+Data available to download:
+- `MBPV_v1.7z` zipped file (open with `7-zip` and password).
+It includes 12 bimensal maps for 2023-2024 (see below), each one with predicted vegetation loss polygons for the whole Portugal with the following fields: fid, date_value, area_ha, min_date, max_date, date_diff_days, date_formatted, min_date_formatted, max_date_formatted.

 - CCD_RPV_v2: Raster product.
 Similarly to `MBPV_v1`, the Sentinel-2 series is processed up to a recent date (e.g. present), but the vector vegetation loss map is computed for some time interval I. For instance, S2 is processed by PyCCD up to 2025-11-17, but only breaks within ['2023-01-01','2023-02-28'] are extracted to create the vector product.
 Processing steps are similar to `MBVP_v1` with a few improvements.
 - CCD_MIPV_v2: (*mapa de perdas de vegetação v2*).
 Similarly to `MBPV_v1`, the Sentinel-2 series is processed up to a recent date (e.g. present), but the vector vegetation loss map is computed for some time interval I. For instance, S2 is processed by PyCCD up to 2025-11-17, but only breaks within ['2023-01-01','2023-02-28'] are extracted to create the vector product.
 Processing steps are similar to `MBVP_v1` with a few improvements.
 - CCD_MBPV_v2: (near-real time *mapa bimestral de perdas de vegetação v2*).
 Instead of being based on a Sentinel-2 time series up to 2024-12-31 (as `MBVP_v1`), this product is a *near-real time* bymonthly product, where for each date range,   e.g. ['2023-01-01','2023-02-28'], the Sentinel-2 time series is only processed up to the last date of the data range.
 Otherwise, the processing steps are similar to `MBVP_v1` with a few improvements.